tfrayner/beerfestdb/README.md

 steps to get started:

 1. Edit beerfestdb_web.yml and db/create_dbuser_account.sql to change
 the default database connection password.
-This step is technically optional, but highly recommended.
+This step is optional, but highly recommended.

-2. Run this command to build the Docker container:
+2. Run these commands to build the Docker container:

-        docker build -t beerfestdb:1.0 .
+        docker build -t catalyst:1.0 -f Dockerfile-catalyst . docker build -t beerfestdb:1.0 .

 3. Run this command to initialise the database and start the application: